MOS Technology 8568

-The MOS Technology 8568 Video Display Controller (VDC) was the graphics processor responsible for the 80 column or RGBI display on the Commodore 128DCR personal computer.
-In the Commodore 128 service manual, this part was referred to as the "80 column CRT controller."
-The 8568 embodied many of the features of the older 6545E monochrome CRT controller plus RGBI color.
+The MOS Technology 8568 Video Display Controller (VDC) was the graphics processor responsible for the 80-column or RGBI display on the Commodore 128DCR personal computer.
+In the Commodore 128 service manual, this component was referred to as the "80 column CRT controller".
+The 8568 incorporated many of the features of the older 6545E monochrome CRT controller, with the addition of RGBI color.

-The original ("flat") Commodore 128 and the Commodore 128D (European plastic hausing) used the 8563 video controller to generate the 80 column display.
-The 8568 was essentially an updated version of the 8563, combining the latter's functionality with glue logic that had been implemented by discrete components in physical proximity to the 8563.
+The original ("flat") Commodore 128 and the Commodore 128D (European plastic housing version) used the 8563 video controller to generate the 80-column display.
+The 8568 was essentially an updated version of the 8563, combining its functionality with glue logic that had previously been implemented using discrete components located near the 8563.
 Unlike the 8563, the 8568 included an unused (in the C-128) active low interrupt request line (/INTR), which was asserted when the "ready" bit in the 8568's status register changed from 0 to 1.
 Reading the control register would automatically deassert /INTR.
-Owing to differences in pin assignments and circuit interfacing, the 8563 and 8568 are not electrically interchangeable.
+Due to differences in pin assignments and circuit interfacing, the 8563 and 8568 are not electrically interchangeable.

 The Commodore 128 had two video display modes, which were usually used singularly, but could be used simultaneously if the computer was connected to two compatible video monitors.
-The VIC-II chip, also found in the Commodore 64, was mapped directly into main memory—the video memory and CPUs (the 8502 and Z80A processors) shared a common 128 KB RAM, and the VIC-II control registers were accessed as memory locations (that is, they were memory mapped).
+The VIC-II chip, also found in the Commodore 64, was mapped directly into main memory—the video memory and CPUs (the 8502 and Z80A processors) shared a common 128 kB RAM, and the VIC-II control registers were accessed as memory locations (that is, they were memory mapped).

 Unlike the VIC-II, the 8568 had its own local video RAM, 64K in the C-128DCR model (sold in North America) and, depending on the date of manufacture of the particular machine, either 16 or 64K in the C-128D model (marketed in Europe).
 Addressing the VDC's internal registers and dedicated video memory must be accomplished by indirect means.
-First the program must tell the VDC which of its 37 internal registers is to be accessed.
-Next the program must wait until the VDC is ready for the access, after which a read or write on the selected internal register may be performed.
+First, the program must tell the VDC which of its 37 internal registers is to be accessed.
+Next, the program must wait until the VDC is ready for access, after which a read or write on the selected internal register may be performed.
 The following code is typical of a register read: